glaydsonp/my-links/README.md

 The project was put together using Parcel Bundler.

-The CSS is written in SCSS and the JS code is writen in TypeScript using OOP.
+The CSS is written in SCSS with TailwindCSS for some general styles and the JS code is writen in TypeScript using OOP.

 ---